galaxyNiladri/rocheDiabetes/README.md

 4. You will get the test pass results

 **External Libraries**
 1. uvicorn : Uvicorn is ASGI Python webframework.
 ASGI is used because it follows asynchronous concurrency model which helps in lightweight background tasks.
 This in turn can be helpful for slow HTTP requests.
+It is used to run the API server developed with fastapi.
 2. fastapi: FastAPI is a python webframework for building APIs in python in par with Go and NodeJS in minimal time.
 3. pytest: Pytest is a testing framework for Python to support small unit tests as well as complex functional tests for applications as well as APIs.
 4. httpx: httpx is a fully featured HTTP client library in Python.
 It supports both synchronous and asynchronous APIs.